Javihaus/Optimizing-AI-Reasoning/README.md

 ## Citation
 If you use this work in your research, please cite:
-CopyMarín, J. (2024).
-Optimizing AI Reasoning: A Hamiltonian Dynamics Approach to Multi-Hop Question Answering. arXiv preprint arXiv:XXXX.XXXXX
+Marín, J. (2024).
+Optimizing AI Reasoning: A Hamiltonian Dynamics Approach to Multi-Hop Question Answering. arXiv preprint arXiv:2410.04415
+(DOI:10.48550/arXiv.2410.04415)

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.